GLOBAL MARKETS-Euro and stocks hold Italy-related gains ahead of ECB

 By Marc Jones

-LONDON, Dec 6 Wall Street's record run looked set for a pause on Tuesday as oil saw its first fall in five days and the euro held most of the wild three-cent gains it had seen in the wake of Italy's referendum.

-Futures prices pointed little progress for U.S. markets following Monday's record finish on the Dow Jones despite a second day of European gains and the strongest session for Asia's bourses in two weeks.
+LONDON, Dec 6 The euro held firm on Tuesday, having seen a wild 3-cent swing in the wake of Italy's referendum, while the region's bond yields dipped in line with U.S. peers as oil saw its first fall for five days.

+Asian stocks saw their strongest day for 2 weeks overnight after Wall Street's Dow Jones index hit a record high, and Europe's main bourses struggled into positive territory as bumper German data helped settle an early wobble.

-Italy remained squarely in focus, with sources telling Reuters that state aid had been prepared for the world's oldest bank, Banca Monte dei Paschi di Siena, and a crucial European Central Bank meeting looming on Thursday.
+Italy remained in focus with sources telling Reuters that precautionary state aid had been prepared for Banca Monte dei Paschi di Siena and as a crucial European Central Bank meeting on Thursday loomed.

-Italian shares jumped as much as 1.5 percent and its bond yields eased back to below pre-referendum levels, while the euro was at $1.0750, knocked just a touch by revived talk of a snap Italian election.

-"I forecast there will be the will to go to elections in February," Interior Minister Angelino Alfano, the head of a small centre-right party that is a crucial part of Renzi's ruling coalition, told an Italian newspaper.
+Italian bond yields were back below levels seen before Sunday's referendum defeat for the government, while the euro held at $1.0767 having bounced strongly from as low as $1.0505 on Monday.

+"The referendum result could put the ECB under pressure not to taper the asset purchase programme but to extend it for six months beyond March (in its current form)," ING strategist Benjamin Schroeder said.

-Shares had earlier been impressed by news that German industrial orders rose at their fastest pace for more than two years, stoking hopes that Europe's largest economy is set for an acceleration in the coming months.
+Shares meanwhile rose on news that German industrial orders rose at their fastest pace for more than two years, stoking hopes that Europe's largest economy is set for an acceleration in the coming months.

-That was the biggest increase since July 2014 and far above the Reuters consensus forecast of a 0.6 percent rise.
-Data for all the world's major economies have been delivering positive surprises in recent weeks. bit.ly/2gyXYUE

-"The reading was very strong even without large-scale orders and that suggests it's more than just a flash in the pan," BayernLB economist Stefan Kipar said of the German data, noting that some firms might have brought orders forward.
+"The reading was very strong even without large-scale orders and that suggests it's more than just a flash in the pan," BayernLB economist Stefan Kipar said, noting that some firms might have brought orders forward.

 OIL, TALKING TURKEY

-Oil prices snapped a four-day winning streak as data showed crude output rose in virtually every major export region and it emerged that Saudi Aramco had cut its prices for next month to its big Asian customers.
+Oil prices snapped a four-day winning streak as data showed crude output rose in virtually every major export region and as it emerged that Saudi Arabia's Saudi Aramco would cut its prices to big Asian customers next month.

 It jarred with last week's first OPEC agreement since 2008 to cut output and sent Brent oil futures down 20 cents to $54.75 a barrel and U.S. crude down to $51.45.